una/personal-goals/README.md

 - [ ] Give a great presentation for IBM
 - [ ] Finish Promises article
 - [ ] Write 3 more letters
+- [ ] Buy or order new travel backpack

 ### Things I'll Do in the Future:
 - [ ] Be Familiar with all of Google's [Web Fundamentals](https://developers.google.com/web/fundamentals/)